dbos-inc/dbos-docs/docs/api-reference/contexts.md

 setEvent<T extends NonNullable<any>>(key: string, value: T): Promise<void>
 ```

-A workflow can call `setEvent()` to immutably emit a key-value pair associated with its identity.
+A workflow can call `setEvent()` to immutably emit a key-value pair.
 Any handler can read the event by calling [`getEvent`](#handlerctxtgeteventworkflowuuid-key-timeoutseconds) with the workflow's identity UUID.
 If a workflow has already set an event for a particular key, setting it again is an error.
 For more information, see our [events API tutorial](../tutorials/workflow-communication-tutorial#events-api).